MakeSchool-Tutorials/sa-2018-node-reddit/P06-Voting/content.md

 # Posts Update Action

 Now for the tricky part–what happens when a user clicks on our new up/down-vote buttons?
-Let's look again at the HTML:
+Let's look ahead–in the next section, we're going to make our up/down-vote buttons send POST requests at the HTML:

 ```HTML
 <form action="/rooms/{{post.room}}/posts/{{post.id}}" method="post" class="inline-form">